 You’ll want a pack made for the backcountry and one that’s engineered to carry the weight of the gear required for this trip.
 Many of the hunting companies out there have packs made for adventures like this, some even capable of packing out hundreds of pounds of big game meat.
 Although they can be expensive and sometimes heavy, these packs are made to take a beating and you will know your money will be well spent.

 Make no mistake about it: this will be the most painful and uncomfortable upland trip you’ve ever had.
-If you don’t wear the right boots, it will quickly turn into a sufferfest.
-If you choose to save money on any gear for the trip, do not do it on your boot purchase!
+If you don’t wear the right boots, it will quickly turn into a suffer-fest.
+If you choose to save money on any gear for the trip, don’t do it on your boot purchase.

-The water situation in the Rubies can vary from season to season, and you’ll need to filter water while on the move to avoid carrying the extra weight.
-We encountered crystal clear alpine lakes, seeps and springs coming from the mountain, ponds full of little red bugs, and dirty creeks full of deer poop—we drank it all!
+The water situation in the Ruby Mountains can vary from season-to-season, and you’ll need to filter water while on the move to avoid carrying the extra weight.
+We encountered crystal clear alpine lakes, seeps and springs coming from the mountain, ponds full of little red bugs, and dirty creeks full of deer poop—we drank it all.

 Camp stoves and fuel can get very heavy, so choose wisely here.
 Any light backpacking stove will do the trick, but we used the Campchef Stryker 200 as the main stove for the group and carried a small backup, just in case.
-The 1.3 liter capacity was enough for 2 meals and coffee and the quick boiling time meant we spent more time eating than watching our water boil (2 minutes for 0.5 liter).
-They also use a slightly different ‘heat ring technology’ which increases efficiency by 30 percent; this meant that one 8 ounce can of fuel was enough for the whole team during our trip.
+The 1.3-liter capacity was enough for 2 meals and coffee and the quick boiling time meant we spent more time eating than watching our water boil (2 minutes for half a liter).
+They also use a slightly different “heat ring technology” which increases efficiency by 30 percent; this meant that one 8-ounce can of fuel was enough for the whole team during our trip.

-While hunting you sometimes end up miles away from camp and it’s important to carry lots of snacks to keep you going.
+While hunting you sometimes end up miles away from camp and it’s important to carry plenty of snacks to keep you going.
 The high altitude can also give you a dry mouth, so carrying candy can make you a little more comfortable up there.
-Using a performance sweet snack such as Clif Bloks can help as they contain carbs and sometimes caffeine.
+Using a performance sweet snack such as Clif Bloks energy chews can help as they contain carbohydrates and sometimes caffeine.
 Beef jerky is another tried and true performance food.
-My personal favorites are the offerings from Field Trip Snacks, perfectly seasoned and moist – some of the best jerky I’ve ever had!
+My personal favorites are the offerings from Field Trip Snacks.
+Perfectly seasoned and moist, it’s some of the best jerky I’ve ever had.

 The Himalayan Snowcock is incredibly easy to spook and the hunt is definitely more of a big game pursuit than your stereotypical day in the uplands.
-It would’ve been nice to have a practical way to carry ammo, water and snacks.
-But having to carry a bird vest on top of the rest of your gear adds unnecessary weight, and if your vest has blaze orange, it will also make it easier for the birds to see you.
-I opted for a small daypack and an ammo belt and was able to move freely in the mountains, carry all the gear I needed for the day and remain concealed.
+It would’ve been nice to have a practical way to carry ammunition, water, and snacks, but having to carry a bird vest on top of the rest of your gear adds unnecessary weight, and if your vest has blaze orange, it will also make it easier for the birds to see you.
+I opted for a small daypack and an ammo belt and was able to move freely in the mountains, carry all the gear I needed for the day, and remain concealed.
 Like everything in this gear list, this is purely a personal preference and a decision you’ll have to make after weighing your backpack.

 You must also keep in mind your dog’s safety.
 This terrain is unforgiving.
-Making sure you stay safe on top of a thousand foot cliff was hard enough.
-It would be very distracting keeping an eye on your dog at the same time.
-While there are no briars or cacti, our multi-day trip gallivanting across scree fields was very hard on us—just think what it’d do to your dog’s pads!
-If you’re going for a fast and light one day trip from the car, I believe it’s possible to bring your dog with you; however, I don’t think of it as an advantage.
+Making sure you stay safe on top of a 1,000-foot cliff was hard enough; it would be very distracting keeping an eye on your dog at the same time.
+While there are no briars or cacti, our multi-day trip gallivanting across scree fields was very hard on us—just think what it’d do to your dog’s pads.
+If you’re going for a fast and light one-day trip from the car, I believe it’s possible to bring your dog with you; however, I don’t think of it as an advantage.
 Only you can make that call.